maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 ## Test model inference (forward_images_cv2)
 The following steps allow to test the integrity of **forward_images_cv2** and the export function of
 AIDeveloper:
-1. Use Keras to load the original model and compute predictions for some images
+1. use Keras to load the original model and compute predictions for some images
-2. Use forward_images_cv2 to load the frozen model and compute predictions for the same images
+2. use forward_images_cv2 to load the frozen model and compute predictions for the same images
 3. compare both outputs

 This logic is carried out by the function **aid_cv2_dnn_tests**, which you can find